 Stem cells have shown enormous potential for the field of regenerative medicine.
 Before finding out stem cells were in teeth, most dentists would throw the extracted teeth away or give them to their patients to keep.
 Doctors and individuals still throw away their extracted teeth even now that this information is out!
 There are companies that work with your dentist to extract your stem cells and keep them safe until you may need them for a treatment.
 The best part: age is not a major factor as long as the tooth is healthy.
 Younger stem cells have been shown to provide more benefits than older stem cells, so don’t wait!

 As your neighborhood dentist, I wanted to share the latest and greatest about what’s going on in the dental field with YOU.
 While some people may find the concept a little strange, I think it’s important to try and understand the cutting edge of research, so we can best prepare ourselves for the future!
-As your Gilbert dentist, I stay up to date on the best treatments, so my clients know they’re in the very best hands.
+Providing cutting-edge dentistry and dental implants in Gilbert, AZ I stay up to date on the best treatments, so my clients know they’re in the very best hands.
 I encourage you to do the same in your profession!